 Cornflower was historically a widespread cornfield weed in the British Isles, an archaeophyte dating back to the Iron Age.
 It suffered a major decline in the twentieth century, probably due to the use of herbicides and improved seed cleaning, and became a British Red Data Book species, designated as endangered.
 Its current English and Great British conservation status is of 'Least Concern'.
-This is not because of any recovery of its former populations, but because its extensive occurrences as a garden escape or from sowings of wildflower seed mixes has made it difficult to distinguish between origin from old established cornfield populations and these recent casual or introduced occurrences
+This is not because of any recovery of its cornfield populations and these recent casual or introduced occurrences.

+It is uncommon in Kent, but falls just short of qualifying as rare or former populations, but because its extensive occurrences as a garden escape or from sowings of wildflower seed mixes has made it difficult to distinguish between origin from old established